-Join us for a journey exploring historical trauma from a racial equity lens.
-We will learn how these experiences affect children and families today and what you can do as an early childhood educator to help!
+This training series offers an exploration of historical trauma from a racial equity lens.
+Participants will learn how these experiences affect children and families today and what providers can do as early childhood educators to help!

 EMERGENCY CHILD CARE BRIDGE PROGRAM

-ECE competencies covered in this training series include: Culture, Diversity & Equity Professionalism Leadership in ECE.
+Early Childhood Education (ECE) competencies covered in this training series include Culture, Diversity & Equity Professionalism Leadership in ECE.

-This training explores topics such as racial the impact of historical trauma on children and families today by discussing in disparities ECE settings, the school to in prison pipeline and poverty communities of color.
+- Racial impact of Historical Trauma on children experiencing hardship in ECE settings, the school to in prison pipeline, and poverty in communities of color.

 SEEDS Trauma Informed Care for Infants & Toddlers (4-part series)